 Note, there are two restaurants at the start of the route at Forcola pass, good to have if you come from the snow in August or if you do not wish to carry food with you.
 The border ramp appears to be always up, after passing it a few times I did not have any passport check whatsoever.

 Accommodation: Livigno is a popular destination, both in summer and in winter.
 There are many places to rent.
-From my own experience in many years so far, you may rely on several agencies which I have been using in the past, they are described in a separate post within this site.
+From my own experience in many years so far, Booking.com has been the best option.

 We were four people, and we rented a nice apartment in a house just a few hundred meters from the central Livigno area, all within walking distance and with a nice view of the place.
 The apartment was just as it was described on their site.